amannindra/Minesweeper-JS/README.md

 By the way, all of the commented functions are failed versions of what I was trying to achieve.

+It is 3:42 pm March 31, I was too lazy to do anything in the morning.
+I am starting to work on the project now.

 Sources:
 https://stackoverflow.com/questions/45208347/create-a-10x10-field-of-cells